cppio/format-term/README.md

 `inverse(string)`
 `foreground(color, string)`
 `background(color, string)`

-These functions wrap a string and set the respective property.
+These functions wrap a `str` and set the respective property.